top of page

 • contacting or communicating with the affected family member or protected person in any way;

-• going to, staying with, or staying near the affected family member or protected person
+• going to, staying with, or staying near the affected family member or protected person within a certain distance;

-• publishing any material about the affected family member or protected person online via social media, email, etc.
+• publishing any material about the affected family member or protected person online via social media, email, etc;

 • getting another person to do anything they are prohibited from doing under the conditions of the order.